TonyPhipps/tech-notes/3dprinting_fdm.md

 - PETG - Start at 20mm/s and go up by 1-5mm/s increments until oozing/stringing goes away
 - PETG - Retraction Speed is more important than Length/Distance, but Retraction Length/Distance being too high can show similar symptoms.

-### Deretraction Speed (or Restart Speed)
+### Deretraction Speed (or Restartdfgdf Speed)
 Determines how quickly filament is fed after a retraction.
 - PETG - Start at 0 (or same as Retraction) and reduce speed if blank spots form, especially visible when retracting for each layer.

+### Minimum Travel after Retraction
+Controls how frequently retraction occurs in a specific area.
+- PETG - 1-2mm.
+Start at 2mm and reduce by 0.1mm increments

-### Travel Speed
+## Travel Speed
 - PETG - First layer speed 15-25mm
 - set to 999 and let printer go as fast as possible when not printing
 - Higher is typically better to avoid ooze/drip

-### Calibrate Retraction Minimum Travel
-Controls how frequently retraction occurs in a specific area.
-- PETG - 1-2mm
-- PETG - Start at 2mm and reduce by 0.1mm increments

 ## Max Volumetric Speed
 - ([model](https://www.printables.com/model/342075-extrusion-test-structure))